 A student will be expected to successfully attain all the knowledge and skills/competencies for each of the clinical courses.
 Students must earn a grade of "B "or higher in all clinical course and demonstrate mastery of the required knowledge and skills for that subject area.
-If students earn a B- grade or lower in any clinical or does not master the required knowledge and skills for that subject area, they must complete an assignment to acquire the knowledge and skills which they did not achieve in the clinical.
+If students earn a B- grade or lower in any clinical or does not master the required knowledge and skills for that subject area (midterm or final performance evaluation), the student must complete a remediation plan to acquire the knowledge and skills and earn the clinical clock hours from the failed clinical.
 The Director of Clinical Education and the clinical supervisor in collaboration with the Chair of the program and the student will develop a Remediation plan for the student to achieve the knowledge and skills.
+Also, the student will then have to repeat the clinical course when it is offered again and may not be enrolled in a clinical course the following semester.

-If a student earns two grades of B- or lower in clinical courses, they will be dismissed from the program.
+If a student earns a second grade of B- or lower in a clinical course, the student will be dismissed from the program.
 If a student receives a grade of B or higher but does not demonstrate mastery of all the Knowledge and Skills, the clinical supervisor in collaboration with the director of clinical education and the program chair will develop a remediation plan for the student to achieve the knowledge and skills.